tinganchen/llm-mixed-precision/README.md

 * tensorboardx==1.4

 ## Motivations
 Quantization errors are varying within different transformer blocks, especially for larger LLMs (see ["fig/intro_error.pdf"]("fig/intro_error.pdf")).
 That is, some blocks are much sensitive to bitwidth compression, which may lead to severe performance degradation.
-Therefore, we tend to assign more bits to these sensitive blocks and fewer bits to the other blocks for the maintenance of efficiency.
+Therefore, in this project, we tend to assign more bits to these sensitive blocks and fewer bits to the other blocks for the maintenance of efficiency.